brennanpincardiff/rhiwbina_codeclub_javascript/making_shapes.md

 ```

 ### Make a circle
-1. Step 1 is to make an SVG box in the div of a html page
+1. Make an SVG box in the div of a html page
 2. Then add the code for a simple cirle

 ``` javascript